Med116/samsclub/README.md

 # Ticketing Service

-    A Spring boot app that makes *these assumptions* :
+A Spring boot app that implements a ticketting hold/reservation system for a venue.

+## ASSUMPTIONS

+- No login required, a user uses his/her email address to identify.
-    - The data is loaded up once, and modified while the server is running.
+- The Seat data is loaded up once, and modified while the server is running.
 It does not attempt to save to disk.
+This means that once the server is shutdown, there is no way to restore any data.
 - There are 260 seats (26 rows, one for each letter and 10 seats per row).
 They are all initialized to the 'available' status.
 - Seats can be held for default of 60 seconds before the customer's hold expires.
 This can be configured at startup with the `-expire_seconds <seconds>` flag.

 ## APP REQUIREMENTS

 1. Java 8 JRE
-2. git
+2. git (to clone this)
 3. maven
 4. Browser to run the UI

 ## HOW TO BUILD